Ataol Behramoğlu: 1980 Turkish coup d'état

 Following the coup d'état on September 12, 1980, he was forced to resign from his post at the Istanbul Municipal Theatre and a new edition of his "Neither Rain… Nor Poems", published in 1981, was confiscated.
 Behramoğlu was detained and kept in custody for some time.
 In 1981, he collected a series of humorous and critical poems under the title "Wanted: A Good Citizen" and set these to music for a cabaret act.
 This work of political satire was staged several times and regarded as one of the first examples of Turkish political cabaret.
 A selection of Behramoğlu’s poetry was translated into Greek and published by Sinhroni Epohi along with a laudatory piece by Ritsos (1981).
 Well received in Greece, the book went through three reprints in two years.
 In Istanbul he published his own translations of poems by Louis Aragon (1897-1982), Bertolt Brecht (1898-1956), Attila József (1905-1937), Federico García Lorca (1898-1936), José Martí (1853-1895), Vladimir Mayakovsky (1893-1936), Pablo Neruda (1904-1973), Sándor Petőfi (1823-1849), Alexander Pushkin (1799-1837), Yiannis Ritsos (1909-1990) and others under the title "Ballads of Brotherhood".

 In March 1982 he was arrested along with the other executive committee members of the Turkish Peace Association.
 Behramoğlu was kept under atrocious conditions in Maltepe Military Prison until November 1982, when they were conditionally released.
 He was awarded the Lotus Prize for Literature by the Afro-Asian Writers' Union in 1982.
-On November 1983, at a session of the Turkish Peace Association's trial, he was sentenced in absentia to eight years hard labour followed by thirty-two months of domestic exile which forced him to leave his country.
+In November 1983, at a session of the Turkish Peace Association's trial, he was sentenced in absentia to eight years hard labour followed by thirty-two months of domestic exile which forced him to leave his country.